Bard PowerPort Catheter Complications

 Case Overview

-Bard PowerPort implantable port catheters, manufactured by BD (Becton, Dickinson and Company), are devices placed under the skin to provide easy access for chemotherapy, blood transfusions, and IV medications.
+Bard PowerPort implantable port catheters, manufactured by Bard, are devices placed under the skin to provide easy access for chemotherapy, blood transfusions, and IV medications.
 Reports of device failures have led to thousands of lawsuits alleging that defective materials and design flaws caused catheters to fracture, migrate, and cause life-threatening complications in vulnerable patients already battling serious illnesses.

 Health Risks & Injuries